ybsun0215/ybsun0215.github.io/_pages/about.md

 ---
 # <i class="fa fa-book fa-fw"></i>  About #

-I'm a third year master student.
+I am a third-year graduate student in computer science.
 My research interest includes SE, Knowledge Graph, and LLM.

 I am very fortunate to be conducting my research under the joint supervision of Professor Qing Huang of the [JXSE Lab](https://jxselab.com/) and Professor Zhenchang Xing of CSIRO Data61.